Caledonia, Ontario: Basketball

 There is a public basketball court located in McKinnon Park next to the Caledonia Skate Park.
-Additionally, a youth basketball league, Haldimand Huskies, operates using the McKinnon Park Secondary School gym.
+Additionally, the Haldimand Huskies Basketball Club, operates using the McKinnon Park Secondary School gym.
+The Haldimand Huskies have house league and skills development programs and also play at the rep level in the Ontario Basketball League.
+The Huskies have had Ontario Cup Championship teams in the boys divisions in 2023 (U19, U17, U15), 2024 (U19, U14), 2025 (U15, U16), 2026 (16).

+Rugby Union

+Caledonia Rugby Football Club, Caledonia RFC, is a rugby club with multiple 'minis' teams ranging from U6 to U12 divisions.
+The club operates as a satellite club, playing the union variant of rugby football, for the Norfolk Harvesters RFC using the McKinnon Park Secondary School playing fields.

 Skateboard & BMX

 A public skate park is located within McKinnon Park across the street from McKinnon Park Secondary School.

 Tennis

 Public tennis courts are located within the Caledonia Kinsmen Park.

 Golf

 The only place for golf in Caledonia is the MontHill Golf & Country Club, which replaced the previous Hagan farm.
 It currently features 3, 9-hole courses for a total of 27 holes of varying difficulties and can be found at 4925 Highway 6, Caledonia, ON.

 Gymnastics

 Caledonia & Grand River Gymmise Gymnastics & Trampoline Club, locally referred to as 'Gymmies,' is the only facility operating in Caledonia that offers a suitable environment for gymnastics.
 It can be found behind the Haldimand County Caledonia Centre at 10 Kinross Street, Caledonia, ON.